How to know your Dosha in Ayurveda- Dr. Mini Nair

 Symptoms of PCOD

 PCOD leads to disruptions and fluctuations in the menstrual cycle.
-This typically begins around the onset of the puberty.
-These Menstrual cycles may be normal at the beginning and later becomes irregular.
+This typically begins around the onset of puberty.
+These Menstrual cycles may be normal at the beginning and later become irregular.
 In some cases, the onset of the menses may be delayed.
 These menstrual irregularities found in PCOD are also accompanied by a lack of ovulation.
 And, because of this, the affected women may experience infertility at a later age.
-Thus, the desire for pregnancy is a factor which prompts many women with PCOD to look for medical attention.
+Thus, the desire for pregnancy is a factor that prompts many women with PCOD to look for medical attention.

-Thus, an increase in the production of androgens by the ovaries in PCOD leads to excess hair growth in the areas suggesting a male pattern.
+Thus, an increase in the production of androgens by the ovaries in PCOD leads to excess hair growth in the areas, suggesting a male pattern.
 This is also known as hirsutism.
-One can find thick and pigmented hair growth on the upper lip, around the nipples, chin and also on the lower abdomen area.
+One can find thick and pigmented hair growth on the upper lip, around the nipples, chin, and also on the lower abdomen area.
 Excess androgens might also lead to male pattern balding and acne in women.

 The endometrium is the lining tissue present in the uterus.
 Thus, this leads to dysfunctional uterine bleeding along with breakthrough bleeding.
 Thus, an increased stimulation of the endometrium along with the absence of progesterone production is a higher risk factor.
 This might lead to the development of endometrial hyperplasia and also uterine cancer.

-Other symptoms like weight gain, insulin resistance and obesity are also common in PCOD.
+Other symptoms like weight gain, insulin resistance, and obesity are also common in PCOD.
 About one-half of women with PCOD are obese.
-This is partly because of the Insulin resistance which is accompanied by elevated blood levels.
+This is partly because of the Insulin resistance, which is accompanied by elevated blood levels.

 PCOD treatment in Ayurveda